portellam/deploy-VFIO/README.md

         Post-setup OPTIONS:
           --audio-loopback              Install the audio loopback service...
 Loopback audio from Guest to Host (over Line-out to Line-in). *
-          --auto-xorg                   Install auto-Xorg...
+          --auto-xorg [ARGS]            Install auto-Xorg...
 System service to find and set a valid boot VGA device for Xorg.
           --hooks                       Install recommended Libvirt hooks.
-          --zram-swap                   Create compressed swap in RAM (about 2:1)...
+          --zram-swap [ARGS]            Create compressed swap in RAM (about 2:1)...
 Reduce chances of memory exhaustion for Host.
           --uninstall-post-setup        Undo all changes made by post-setup. *

         auto-xorg ARGUMENTS: